The Green Choices team

 Several researchers and experts have contributed their skills and expertise to the development of Green Choices.
 Most of the current content has been researched and written by Emma Chapman and Monica Frisch.
-The original website was created by David Herbert with updates and improvements made by Emma Chapman.
+The original website was created by David Herbert, with updates and improvements made by Emma Chapman.
 Everyone’s input has been valuable and is appreciated.

 In 1991 Emma set out to help get more trees into the world; this led her down a chain of logic into a lifelong search for eco-friendly ways of living.
-Along the way she gained an MSc in Information Science, and has since continued to develop professional skills in the field of information provision, working as an editor, researcher, writer, and web manager.
+Along the way, she gained an MSc in Information Science and has since continued to develop professional skills in the field of information provision, working as an editor, researcher, writer, and web manager.
 Her writing is based firmly on personal experience of the pleasures, frustrations, inspirations and compromises of greener lifestyles.

 John provided most of the original content and the foundation for work done since and is the Company Secretary.
-John is currently Director of Campaigns and Policy at War on Want and has worked for the past 16 years on issues of international development, the environment and human rights.
-During this time he has worked for Amnesty International, BBC World Service, Save the Children, VSO and ActionAid.
+John is currently the Director of Campaigns and Policy at War on Want and has worked for the past 16 years on issues of international development, the environment and human rights.
+During this time, he has worked for Amnesty International, BBC World Service, Save the Children, VSO and ActionAid.

 Claire was one of the original trustees and provided much valuable input.
 Claire has worked in nature conservation for over 25 years, in both the statutory and voluntary sectors and for local, national and international organisations, including the Council for Nature, Nature Conservancy Council, Institute of Terrestrial Ecology and World Conservation Monitoring Centre.
-She is now a freelance lecturer on ‘nature and culture’, working for the Open University and other adult and higher educational institutions.
+She is now a freelance lecturer on ‘nature and culture, working for the Open University and other adult and higher educational institutions.

 Sue Woodsford was a Trustee in 2006.
 She recently retired from Cambridge City Council’s Environment Centre where a small team encourages greener lifestyles for Cambridge People.
 Previously she taught in Uganda and in Cambridge special needs schools.
-She is branch secretary of the Cambridge World Development Movement and a Trustee of Friends of Ethiopian Children in Need.
+She was branch secretary of the Cambridge World Development Movement and a Trustee of Friends of Ethiopian Children in Need.

 Over Old Road